h2oai/h2o4gpu/README.md

 An R API is in developement located [here](https://github.com/h2oai/h2o4gpu/tree/master/src/interface_r) and will be released as a stand-alone R package in the future.

+Daal library added for CPU, currently supported only x86_64 architecture.

 ## Requirements

 * PC with Ubuntu 16.04+ w/ GCC4.9+ and numpy 1.14.x